4 days in Malta without a car

 In order to do this, you need to reach the waterfront.
 I’d recommend you take the Barrakka Lift down, as it will save you a lot of time and effort.
 The lift costs 1 EUR per ride and it’s located inside the Upper Barrakka Gardens.

 The ferry runs every half hour between Valletta and Cospicua and costs 1.50 EUR per ride or 2.80 EUR return.
-You buy the tickets on-board it; both cash and card are accepted.
+You buy the tickets on board; both cash and card are accepted.

 Day 2: Mdina and Rabat + Dingli cliffs